 Freedman & Koski, a firm that launched Colorado's legal cannabis market, was awarded a $189,000 consulting contract to write Maine's marijuana regulations that will determine how the state will oversee key issues like a track-and-trace inventory system.
 But BOTEC Analysis, a California company that lost the consulting job to Freedman & Koski, has asked the state to stay the award of that contract in preparation for an appeal.
 BOTEC filed paperwork citing scoring improprieties, and also formalized an accusation that Freedman & Koski had failed to disclose a disqualifying conflict of interest in its application for the contract.

-Preti Flaherty attorneys Charles Dingman and Michael Smith are representing BOTEC in its appeal.
+Preti Flaherty attorney Michael Smith is representing BOTEC in its appeal.